greenelab/deep-review/all-sections.md

 deep learning.
 Similarly, SVMs trained with a nonlinear kernel are not easily interpretable because the use of the kernel means that one does not obtain an explicit weight matrix.
 Finally, it is worth noting that some simple machine learning methods are less interpretable in practice than one might expect.
-For example, a linear model trained on heavily engineered features might be difficult to interpret as the input features themselves are difficult to interpret.
+A linear model trained on heavily engineered features might be difficult to interpret as the input features themselves are difficult to interpret.
 Similarly, a decision tree with many nodes and branches may also be difficult